D4niel-dev/Zylo-Beta-1.3.1/scripts/UPDATE_PLANS.md

 - Some UI components require reload to reflect theme change
 - Theme updates are not propagated to all mounted elements
 - The *"Midnight"* preset theme in the custom theme modal, still need to be fixed because some of the UI components are still using the light mode color.

-### 3.5 Mobile UI Not Fully Compatible
-**Observed**
-- Some UI components are broken when used on mobile
-- The sidebar doesn't work on mobile, soft-locking the users

 ---